bandinopla/threejs-fluid-simulation/README.md

+**IMPORTANT**: The webGPU implementation is broken.
+I started a new branch [gpu compute branch](https://github.com/bandinopla/threejs-fluid-simulation/tree/gpu-compute) but I can't make it work and my computer runs GPU stuff at 1 or 3 FPS for some reason so i can't continue trying to fix this.
+If anyone knows how to do it, please, do it and do a pull request.
+I won't keep trying to fix the GPU implementation.

 # ThreeJs Fluid Simulation
 A Fluid or Smoke ( or anything you can think of if you use the power of imagination and bend semantics enough) simulation.